vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 5. Deploy your Group Policy Object as you usually do.

-This policy forces a scan if the VM has missed two or more consecutive scheduled scans.
+This policy forces a scan if the VM missed two or more consecutive scheduled scans.

 ## Enable headless UI mode